-Carson now returned to the camp, to watch all night himself, and at daybreak, all were on the Santa Fe Trail again.
-No Indians made their appearance until nearly noon when five warriors came galloping up toward the train.
-As soon as they came close enough to hear his voice, Carson ordered them to halt, and going up to them, told how he had sent a messenger to Rayado the night before to inform the troops that their tribe was annoying him and that if he or his men were molested, terrible punishment would be inflicted by those who would surely come to his relief.
-The Indians replied that they would look for the moccasin tracks, which they undoubtedly found, and the whole village passed away toward the hills after a little while, evidently seeking a place of safety from an expected attack by the troops.
+Carson returned to the camp to watch himself all night; at daybreak, all were on the Santa Fe Trail again.
+No Indians appeared until nearly noon when five warriors came galloping up toward the train.
+As soon as they came close enough to hear his voice, Carson ordered them to halt and, going up to them, told how he had sent a messenger to Rayado the night before to inform the troops that their tribe was annoying him and that if he or his men were molested, terrible punishment would be inflicted by those who would surely come to his relief.
+The Indians replied that they would look for the moccasin tracks, which they undoubtedly found.
+The whole village passed away toward the hills after a little while, evidently seeking a place of safety from an expected attack by the troops.

 The young Mexican overtook the detachment of soldiers whose officer had caused all the trouble with the Indians, to whom he told his story, but failing to secure any sympathy, he continued his journey to Rayado and procured from the garrison of that place immediate assistance.
-Major Grier, commanding the post, at once dispatched a troop of his regiment, which, by forced marches, met Carson 25 miles below Bent’s Fort, and though it encountered no Indians, the rapid movement had a good effect upon the Indians, impressing them with the power and promptness of the government.
+Major Grier, commanding the post, at once dispatched a troop of his regiment, which, by forced marches, met Carson 25 miles below Bent’s Fort.
+Though it encountered no Indians, the rapid movement had a good effect on the Indians, impressing them with the power and promptness of the government.